uncenter/purr/README.md

 purr query [-c | --count]
 ```

 Query the ports.yml data source.
-With no arguments the names of the ports are displayed.
+With no arguments, the names of the ports (or count) are displayed.

 #### `--count`